Vanessa Bohorquez Sizzles In A Very Skimpy Bodysuit, Shows Off Major Skin On Instagram

 She wore her blond tresses down and allowed them to cascade over her back.
 In terms of accessories, Vanessa opted for a pair of gold hoop earrings, a delicate pendant, multiple bracelets, and a gold chain belt.

 According to the geotag, the snap was captured in Panama City, Panama.
-For the shoot, she stood at the terrace of a building.
-In the caption, she informed her fans that the outfit was sponsored by the online fashion retailer, Oh Polly.
+For the shoot, she stood on the terrace of a building.
+In the caption, she informed her fans that the outfit was sponsored by online fashion retailer, Oh Polly.

-To the excitement of her fans, Vanessa posted not one, not two but three snaps from the shoot.
-In the first pic, she stood straight, lightly touched her hair, gazed into the camera and parted her lips.
+To the excitement of her fans, Vanessa posted three snaps from the shoot.
+In the first pic, she stood up straight and lightly touched her hair.
+She gazed into the camera and parted her lips.
 In the second photo, she turned her back toward the camera to show off her amazing booty and a glimpse of sideboob.
-In the third and last snap, she stood straight, looked away from the camera and held a few strands of hair in her hands to strike a pose.
+In the third and last snap, she again stood up straight and looked away from the camera.
+She held a few strands of hair in her hands to strike a pose.

-Within 15 hours of going live, the snaps garnered more than 93,000 likes and above 1,5000 comments in which fans and followers praised the Latina model for her amazing figure and showered her with numerous compliments.
+Within 15 hours of going live, the snaps have garnered more than 93,000 likes and over 1,500 comments, as fans and followers praised the Latina model for her amazing figure and showered her with numerous compliments.

 “You are such a beautiful and sensual woman,” one of her fans commented on the snap.